“July 4th Is the Most Dangerous Day to Drive…” And the Problem With Saying That.

 So here’s my message: Drive safely this Fourth of July, but drive safely on July 5th, July 6th, and so on …

 This entry was posted on Thursday, July 3rd, 2008 at 9:17 am and is filed under Drivers, Risk.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.